joshcrain/joshcrain.io/about/site/style-guide.md

 ---
 pageTitle: Style Guide
 tags: about
-metaDescription: A rough attempt at keeping a style guide for this site.
+metaDescription: Notes about the style guide for this site.
 date: 2020-08-11
 ---
 ## Contents